weber1158/eds-classification/Paper/paper.md

 xray_peak_label(plt)
 ```

-Users may also import x-ray energy directly into the MATLAB workspace along with file metadata using `read_msa`.
+Users may also import x-ray energy data directly into the MATLAB workspace along with the corresponding metadata using `read_msa`.

 ```matlab
 [data,metadata] = read_msa('filename.msa');